Return Fees can be applied when setting up the Return Policy.

 Fees represent the sum of the following:

-- Restocking Fee
+- Restocking fee

-- Return Label Fee
+- Return fee

-- Note: In the case of multi-item returns, the return label fee is presented after the calculation of the subtotals per item.
+Note: In the case of multi-item returns, the return label fee is presented after the calculation of the subtotals per item.

 Charging Return Fees